NOEL-MNI/Automated_TLE_Lateralization/README.md

 Outer surface extraction and parameterization can be performed through the SPHARM extension of 3D Slicer.
 Binaries are also available at: https://www.nitrc.org/projects/spharm-pdm.
 Main parameters are:
 - Subdivision level: 32 for CA, 24 for SUB and DG
 - SPHARM degree: 32 for CA, 24 for SUB and DG
 - Surface templates are provided (they follow the manual segmentation protocol described in: Kulaga-Yoskovitz, J. et al., Scientific Data, 2015)
-	- We also provide SPHARM orientation example in order to correctly orient the
+- We also provide SPHARM orientation example in order to orient spherical parameters in a similar manner than ours.

 II.
 DIRECTORY ORGANIZATION